Non-Identical Diffusion Models in MIMO-OFDM Channel Generation: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-In this paper, we introduced the non-identical diffusion model, a generalization of traditional diffusion models that employs a matrix-based time representation to better capture element-wise noise distributions.
-This formulation is particularly effective when the initial confidence varies across elements.
-We derived the corresponding PDE formulation and extended the DDIM algorithm to support the non-identical diffusion setting.
-We also proposed alternative training methods and generation strategies.
+In this paper, we introduced the non-identical diffusion model, which uses a matrix-based time representation to characterize element-wise heterogeneous noise levels.
+We presented the corresponding denoising formulation together with practical training and generation strategies.
 For the MIMO-OFDM channel generation task, we further proposed a dimension-wise time embedding scheme.
-Numerical results demonstrated the effectiveness of the proposed non-identical diffusion system and highlighted the advantages of the proposed methods across different configurations.
+Numerical results showed that the proposed framework is effective, especially when the initial channel estimate exhibits strongly non-uniform reliability across elements.

 This paper mainly focused on the systematic design and proposed heuristic algorithms, leaving various directions for future work.
 One important direction is to further delve into the stepping methods.
 Our results showed that the waterfilling method usually outperforms other methods.
 Further efforts are needed to clarify whether this phenomenon also holds in other problems and if waterfilling indicates the optimal path in general non-identical diffusion models.
 Moreover, there seems to be a complicated interplay between the embedding schemes and training and generation performances, requiring further examination.
 In addition, the training method warrants further improvement, as our results indicate that the diversity of training data plays a critical role in generation performance.
 For the MIMO-OFDM scenario examined, it is still essential to further combine the proposed methods with the actual resource block structures and signal modulations as in \cite{10942479, tnse}.